 The various committees which are part of the Clubs are a testament to the myriad interests of the members.
-For example, the beautiful, award-winning landscaping surrounding the Collegeville Borough Hall is the result of the efforts of the Conservation Committee.
-Some of the other committees are education, arts, community improvement, bridge, publicity, hospitality and a book club.
+For example, the Conservation Committee maintains several flower gardens at Water Works Park and has previously won awards for other landscaping projects.
+Some of the other committees are education, arts, community improvement, publicity, hospitality and a book club.
 Our Ways and Means Committee is in charge of raising funds for our educational awards, scholarships and community projects.
 The Community Club of Collegeville is also about meeting new friends and having fun.
-For example, recently members have had girls’ nights out for dinner and a movie and took a road trip to tour historic mansions along the Delaware River in Bucks County.

 General meetings are held at 7:00 pm on the 2nd Tuesday of the month except in the summer at Augustus Lutheran Church’s Fellowship Hall in Trappe.
 A typical evening includes a brief business meeting, a program, refreshments and opportunity for socializing.
 New members are always welcome.
 Women who live in Trappe, Collegeville and the surrounding area are invited to attend a meeting.
 For further information email us at [email protected].